oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

 The motivation of such enhanced ACL structure is discussed in detail in {{ps}}.

-When managing ACLs, it is common for network operators to group matching elements in pre-defined sets.
-The consolidation into matches allows reducing the number of rules, especially in large scale networks.
+When managing ACLs, it is common for network operators to group match elements in pre-defined sets.
+The consolidation into group matches allows for reducing the number of rules, especially in large scale networks.
 If it is needed, for example, to find a match against 100 IP addresses (or prefixes), a single rule will suffice rather than creating individual Access Control Entries (ACEs) for each IP address (or prefix).
 In